ashleyfrancisco06/disneyapp/project-worksheet.md

 - add slideshow to Home page
 - add a cart page that links to cart icon
 - add recently viewed slideshow on tours page
+- add map for entire park on main page

 ## React Architectural Design